Test pilot Jim Darcy (Dewey Martin) and his wife Linda (Mary Murphy) are having a really bad day... one that might literally never end.

 - Last-Name Basis: We never learn General Baldwin's first name.

 - Man on Fire: The Darcys threaten the Limbo Being with this.
 It's implied that if the Darcys actually set him on fire, he would burn forever.
-No wonder he tells them everything, ruining his own chance to escape — as bad off as he is, the alternative is much worse.
+No wonder he tells them everything, ruining what little chance he has to escape — as bad off as he is, the alternative is much worse.

 - Move in the Frozen Time: The Darcys become trapped ten seconds ahead of their own time.
 They initially believe that time is frozen but they soon come to the conclusion that it is moving very slowly: at a rate of one second for every 30 minutes of their time.
 Although the Darcys can move about freely in this reality, they can't move objects.
 This presents a problem when they discover that their daughter Janie is about to be run over by a military truck which does not have its parking brake on.
 Jim later finds that he can move objects in his crashed X-15 and Linda's crashed car.
 He ties one end of the car's seat belts to the back wheel of the truck and the other to the parking brake.
 When time resumes its normal course, the seatbelt pulls the parking brake and Janie is saved.